jhoelzel/jhoelzel.github.io/_posts/2023-04-15-rancher-desktop.md

 ## German quality with a long positive history

-As a german myself I am also very happy to see Suse succed in this space!
+As a german myself I am also very happy to see SuSe succed in this space!
 S.u.S.E. actually is an acronym for "Software- und System-Entwicklung" which translates to "Software and System Development" and has a long stance of being open and very developer friendly.
 Of course it is by now an international company with many customers worldwide but it has always stood for the principle of "here take this its free" and "if you need help though, we offer paid support for everything".
 Which is, in my honest opinion, how Docker itself should have handled things.

 SUSE's involvement in the Kubernetes ecosystem goes beyond its products and services.
 The company actively contributes to the Kubernetes open-source community, participating in the development of new features and enhancements, and collaborating with other industry players to promote the adoption and advancement of containerization and Kubernetes technologies.